RViMLab/TRO2021-Dynamic-Modelling/README.md

 # TRO2021-Dynamic-Modelling

-A MATLAB & Simulink implementation of the forward and inverse solutions for the dynamics of mechanisms driven by screw-based transmission systems.
+A MATLAB & Simulink implementation of the forward and inverse dynamics solutions for mechanisms driven by screw-based transmission systems.